fgonzalez3/mada-bat-kobuvirus/Fig2A/2A-Tree-Instructions.md

 3. Finally, I included a full-genome bat Coronavirus (Accession: NC_048212) as an outgroup.
 Coronaviruses and Picornaviruses are taxonomically in the same Class, distant enough to act as outgroups to one another.

-4. All .fasta files were  imported into Geneious Prime, trimmed to 7.2kb, and aligned using MAFFT under default parameters.
-Our alignment file was further trimmed to encompass a consesnus regions within all sequences, excluding gaps at either end which might interfere with tree analysis.
+4. All .fasta files were  imported into Geneious Prime and aligned using MAFFT under default parameters.
+Our alignment file was further trimmed to encompass a consensus region within all sequences, excluding gaps at either end which might interfere with tree analysis.
+This ultimately led to a full genome alignment, excluding the 3' and 5' UTRs.
 This alignment file can be found under [Fig2A-RAxML](https://github.com/fgonzalez3/mada-bat-kobuvirus/tree/main/Fig2A/raxml) as 'picorna_raxml.fasta'.
 I used R to edit the names of each sequence in MSA.
 RAxML won't accept spaces, periods, dashes, slashes, colon, semicolons, or parentheses in sequence names.
-Rscripts for this can be found [here](https://github.com/fgonzalez3/mada-bat-kobuvirus/tree/main/TreePrep).
+Rscripts for this can be found [TreePrep subfolder](https://github.com/fgonzalez3/mada-bat-kobuvirus/tree/main/TreePrep).

-5. I submitted the aligned .fasta file to HCC to kick off [ModelTest-NG](https://github.com/ddarriba/modeltest), simultaneously de-duplicating sequences and comparing nucleotide substition models.
+5. I submitted the aligned .fasta file to HCC to kick off [ModelTest-NG](https://github.com/ddarriba/modeltest), simultaneously flagging duplicated sequences and comparing nucleotide substition models.
 The following shellscript was used, though yours might differ:

 ```